anders94/api-docs/source/includes/_http-private.md

 Field | Description
 ------|------------
-orderNumber | The identity number of the order to be canceled. clientOrderId | (optional) User specified integer identifier to be associated with the new order being placed.
+orderNumber | The identity number of the order to be canceled. clientOrderId | (optional) User specified 64-bit integer identifier to be associated with the new order being placed.
+Must be unique across all open orders for each account.

 ### Output Fields